Answerability for regulated training

 What this is not

 The interface is secondary.
-The value is in source control, answer quality, routing, and reporting.
+The value is in source control, answer quality, routing, and the weekly memo.

 Not AI blog content